 We consider when professional employees reciprocate perceived organizational treatment.
-We found in a large sample of physician employees that the association between perceived organizational support (POS) and employee work performance was (a) most positive when organizational identification was high and professional identification was low and (b) least positive when organizational identification was low and professional identification was high.
-We also found that the association between perceived psychological contract violation (PPCV) and employee work performance was (a) most negative when organizational identification was low and professional identification was high and (b) least negative when organizational identification was high and professional identification was low.
+In a large sample of physician employees, the association between perceived organizational support (POS) and employee work performance was (1) most positive when organizational identification was high and professional identification was low and (2) least positive when organizational identification was low and professional identification was high.
+We also found that the association between perceived psychological contract violation (PPCV) and employee work performance was (1) most negative when organizational identification was low and professional identification was high and (2) least negative when organizational identification was high and professional identification was low.

-Social exchange theory regards exchanges between organizational members that involve obligations that are unspecified and implicit-hence "social" as opposed to economic in nature (Blau, 1964; Emerson, 1972).
-According to Social Exchange Theory, organizational members tend to reciprocate beneficial treatment they receive with positive work-related behaviors (e.g., greater levels of helpfulness toward those who have treated them well), and to reciprocate detrimental treatment they receive with negative work-related behaviors (e.g., lower levels of helpfulness toward those who have treated them poorly).
-Put more simply, social exchange theory and findings suggest that employees respond to what they perceive as either beneficial or detrimental treatment according to the norms of positive and negative reciprocity, respectively (Blau, 1964; Gouldner, 1960).
-Consistent with this view, employees' perceptions of organizational support (POS), which regards employees' belief that their organization values their contributions and cares about their wellbeing (Eisenberger et al., 1986), is generally thought to be the organization's contribution in a positive reciprocity dynamic with employees, as employees tend to perform better to pay back POS (Rhoades & Eisenberger, 2002).
-Also consistent with a Social Exchange perspective, employees' perception of psychological contract violation (PPCV), which regards employees' feelings of disappointment (ranging from minor frustration to betrayal) due to their belief that their organization has broken its work-related promises (Morrison & Robinson, 1997), is generally thought to be the organization's contribution in a negative reciprocity dynamic, as employees tend to perform worse to pay back PPCV (Robinson, 1996; Robinson, Kraatz & Rousseau, 1994; Turnley & Feldman, 1999).
+Social exchange theory regards exchanges between organization members that involve obligations that are unspecified and implicit-and hence are "social," as opposed to economic, in nature (Blau, 1964; Emerson, 1972).
+According to social exchange theory, organization members tend to reciprocate beneficial treatment they receive with positive work-related behaviors (e.g., high helpfulness toward those who have treated them well) and tend to reciprocate detrimental treatment they receive with negative work-related behaviors (e.g., low helpfulness toward those who have treated them poorly).
+Put more simply, social exchange theory and related findings suggest that employees respond to what they perceive as either beneficial or detrimental treatment according to the norms of positive and negative reciprocity, respectively (Blau, 1964; Gouldner, 1960).
+Consistently with this view, employees' perceptions of organizational support (POS), a construct that regards employees' belief that their organization values their contribu-

+This research was made possible by the Foster School of Business at the University of Washington and the Lubar School of Business at the University of Wisconsin- Milwaukee.
+We would also like to thank Scott Reynolds, Michael Johnson, Warren Boeker, our AMJ action editor, Debra Shapiro, and our three anonymous reviewers. tions and cares about their well-being (Eisenberger, Huntington, Huntington, & Sowa, 1986), is generally thought to be the organization's contribution to a positive reciprocity dynamic with employees, as employees tend to perform better to pay back POS (Rhoades & Eisenberger, 2002).
+Also consistently with a social exchange perspective, employees' perceptions of psychological contract violation (PPCV), a construct that regards employees' feelings of disappointment (ranging from minor frustration to betrayal) arising from their belief that their organization has broken its work-related promises (Morrison & Robinson, 1997), is generally thought to be the organization's contribution to a negative reciprocity dynamic, as employees tend to perform more poorly to pay back PPCV (Robinson, 1996; Robinson, Kraatz, & Rousseau, 1994; Turnley & Feldman, 1999).